Mastroke Blogs

 • Reordering options to prioritize lower-fee providers

-This logic is built using Shopify Functions and integrates seamlessly with shopify plus payments or third-party processors.
+This logic is built using Shopify Functions and works alongside Shopify Payments or any third-party processor.

-In short, “custom” is not about adding a gateway.
-It’s about controlling how payment infrastructure behaves.
+In short — custom is not about adding a gateway.
+It’s about controlling how payment options behave.

-Shopify vs Shopify Plus — What’s the Difference?
+Shopify vs Shopify Plus — What’s the Difference for Payments?

-When discussing Shopify custom payment, the real distinction appears only when you compare infrastructure access.
-Both Standard Shopify and Shopify Plus allow payment setup — but only one allows payment control.
+Both Standard Shopify and Shopify Plus allow payment setup.
+But only Plus allows payment control.

 Add manual payment methods